Abhishant01/Zomato-Restaurants-Analysis/README.md

 # Zomato-Restaurants-Analysis
-(As the data file is so large, the repository uses Git LFS for large files.)
+(As the data file is too large, the repository uses Git LFS for large files.)

 # 🍽️ Zomato Restaurant Analytics Dashboard